theertha-asokan/theertha-asokan/README.md

-# Hello, World! 🌎
+# Hi,

-Welcome to my GitHub profile!
-I'm Theertha Asokan, a passionate developer, Analyst, and occasional over-thinker.
+I'm Theertha Asokan, an Analyst, and occasional over-thinker.
 Here's a sneak peek into who I am:

 ### 👩‍💻 About Me
 🔭 Exploring opportunities in tech and analysis.